cableguy99/docs/docs/general/faq.md

 If you do not want to support a masternode you voted for, you can unvote it by clicking the ‘Unvote’ button on the masternode's page and enter the amount of TAO you wish to unvote.

 After unvoting, your TAO are still locked in the smart contract for 96 epochs (approx. 48 hours) before you are able to withdraw.
-When the lockup period is finished you need to click the ‘Withdraw’ button and the coins will appear again on your wallet.
+When the lockup period is finished you need to click the ‘Withdraw’ button and the coins will appear again in your wallet.

 #### How to withdraw after unvoting?
 After unvoting, you need to wait until your TAO is unlocked from the smart contract (96 epochs, approx. 48 hours).